johnzhang320/microservice-master-docker/README.md

    When placing  order, order-service as producer send an order-event object to notification-service as consumer. in producer side we configure producer to serialize a key as string and a value as order-event json object

+### Producer Serialize Json Object OrderEvent and send to place-order-topic
 ...